 Calvin of Calvin and Hobbes, once said, “If people sat outside and looked at the stars each night, I bet they’d live a lot differently.”

 It wasn’t that long ago when people did sit outside and look at the stars each night.
-This is certainty one of the reasons why anyone who lived before Edison had an entirely different view of reality–both of themselves and the world around them–than we do.
+This is certainly one of the reasons why anyone who lived before Edison had an entirely different view of reality than we do.

 This passage from Psalm 8 is but one example.

 the moon and the stars,

 what is mankind that you are mindful of them,